 Passive Income X Factor – Starting Your Own Site

-It’s been over seven years since I started Financial Samurai and I’m actually earning a good passive income stream online.
+It’s been over 12 years since I started Financial Samurai and I’m actually earning a good passive income stream online.
 If you want to snag a Chief Content Officer job, then definitely start your own website.
 I’ve received numerous six figure content marketing jobs due to Financial Samurai.

 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.

-Updated for 2017 and beyond.
+Updated for 2021 and beyond.
 Everybody should start a blog today!